No rivals, no problem as Bayern eye Bundesliga record

-A 4-0 thumping of Freiburg yesterday means Bayern only have to extended their giant lead by two points over the next two weeks to be confirmed league champions.
+A 4-0 thumping of Freiburg on Sunday means Bayern only have to extended their giant lead by two points over the next two weeks to be confirmed league champions.

 If they are 22 points clear after playing RB Leipzig away on March 18, a sixth league title in a row will be theirs.